The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 , even if you don’t intend to reside there permanently.

-Click on a state below for information about voting that state.
+Click on a state below for information about voting in that state.
+Last updated February 2025.

 Voter Registration